October 24, 2014

-Rider is working closely with the New Jersey Department of Health (NJDOH) and local health officials to monitor the situation and mitigate any risk to our campus communities.
-Please note that as of August 19, no confirmed Ebola cases have been reported in the United States.
+Rider continues to work closely with the New Jersey Department of Health (NJDOH) and local health officials to monitor the Ebola outbreak and mitigate any risk to our campus communities.
+While several cases have been identified in the U.S. this fall, continued focus remains on the countries that have been primarily involved in the outbreak since its inception in March: Guinea, Liberia and Sierra Leone.

-Students, faculty and staff who traveled to Guinea, Liberia, Sierra Leone or Nigeria in the past month are asked to be in touch with the Student Health Center (students) at (609) 896-5060 or the Department of Human Resources (faculty and staff) at (609) 896-5140.
+Students, faculty and staff who return from travel to Guinea, Liberia or Sierra Leone are asked to be in touch with the Student Health Center (students) at (609) 896-5060 or the Department of Human Resources (faculty and staff) at (609) 896-5140.
 Doing so will facilitate our institutional response should at-risk individuals develop symptoms while on campus.
-In the case of students who traveled recently to these countries, the Student Health Center will discuss NJDOH recommendations to follow in the three weeks following their arrival as well as contact and other information should they develop symptoms.
+In the case of students who have traveled recently to these countries, the Student Health Center will discuss NJDOH recommendations to follow in the three weeks following their arrival as well as contact and other information should they develop symptoms.
 Faculty and staff are encouraged to have a similar discussion with their healthcare provider.

 We will continue to work closely with NJDOH and local health officials to monitor information related to the Ebola outbreak and will keep our campus communities updated as additional information becomes available.
 Further information from the NJDOH is posted below.